brooklabteam/E2M2/index.md

 ---

-The application window will open in September 2023.
+The application window will open in November 2023.
 Please check back at this website for updates.

 <!--